carpentries-incubator/Indigenous-Data-Sovereignty/episodes/Episode1.md

 ## 	Episode 1: Introduction to Indigenous Peoples

+### Summary and Setup

+- Who are Indigenous Peoples
+-

 ### Brief Description:
 - Terminology and history of Indigenous Peoples
 - Who are Indigenous Peoples, diversity, recognition